alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 #### Solution

-Get your browser to do a [hard reload](<https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) of the page (instructions vary by browser and operating system>).
+Get your browser to do a [hard reload](<https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/>) of the page (instructions vary by browser and operating system>).
+You may also need to [clear your cache](<https://www.refreshyourcache.com/en/home/>) for this site.
-This hard reload will reload items in the cache and so retrieve a copy of the new certificate.
+In either case, removing locally cached data should mean that you retrieve a copy of the new certificate.